-If Then The driver's safety belt is not The safety belt warning light buckled before the ignition illuminates and the warning chime switch is turned to the ON sounds 4-8 seconds. position The driver's safety belt is The safety belt warning light and buckled while the indicator warning chime turn off. light is illuminated and the warning chime is sounding The driver's safety belt is The indicator chime will remain off buckled before the ignition and the safety belt warning lamp will switch is turned to the ON illuminate for 4-8 seconds. position
+If Then The driver's safety belt is not The safety belt warning light buckled before the ignition switch illuminates and the warning chime is turned to the ON position sounds 4-8 seconds.
+The driver's safety belt is buckled The safety belt warning light and while the indicator light is warning chime turn off. illuminated and the warning chime is sounding The driver's safety belt is buckled The indicator chime will remain off before the ignition switch is turned and the safety belt warning lamp to the ON position will illuminate for 4-8 seconds.